-Good Girl Expert and Mindful Conflict Mentor Rachel Whalley, LMHCA, MA, MFA, teaches corporate climbers and business owners how to escape the cuffs of emotional servitude and start living the brilliant lives they are meant to live.
+Psychotherapist and Difficult Conversations Expert Rachel Whalley, LMHC, MA, MFA, teaches corporate climbers and business owners how to get clear of their caretaking and conflict-avoidance and start leading the brilliant lives they are meant to live.
 Trusted by clients and fans as a therapist who walks her talk, Rachel helps visionaries and peace-seekers find their emotional center in the midst of inner turmoil.
-Through her Self-Rescue System, women learn how to recognize the warning signs of inner panic, create easy-to-remember strategies and declare themselves as powerful collaborators and leaders.
+Through her Self-Rescue System™, women learn how to recognize the warning signs of inner panic, create easy-to-remember strategies and declare themselves as powerful collaborators and leaders.

-Rachel is a Certified Systemic Constellations Facilitator, an EFT practitioner, and a licensed mental health counselor associate in Washington state.
+Rachel is a Certified Systemic Constellations Facilitator, an EFT practitioner, and a licensed mental health counselor in Washington state.
 For the last three years, she also has been assisting Dr. Jay Earley in creating a massive online self-help application called Self-Therapy Journey.
-When she’s not therapizing, constellating, or computing, she’s catching as many movies as possible, skittering outside for Seattle’s infamous “sun breaks,” and dancing as much as she humanly can.

 Hey there, I’m Rachel Whalley, and I am a recovering “Good Girl.”

 I know what it’s like to feel stuck in the Good Girl trap.
 I thought I was pretty healthy and put together–really most of my life seemed like it was going great.
 I had a house, a husband, a career I loved, great friends and pretty good health.

 And at the same time, I felt limited.
 I avoided conflict at all costs, and I convinced myself that my needs were only my own problem; I shouldn’t bother anyone else with them.

 Then a great friendship imploded, and my marriage followed suit within a year.